-Property damage may include damage to your home, your patio furniture, your fence, your mailbox, or any other belonging on your property.
+Property damage may include damage to your home, your patio furniture, your fence, your mailbox, or any other belonging to your property.
 How much you may be able to recover for your property damage can be determined by proof of replacement value, repair costs, the inability of use until fixed or replaced.

 It Was the Other Storm’s Fault